This filter looks at an instrument's Beta, whether it is above or below the threshold Beta value, to consider that instrument as a buy or sell.

 2. The second parameter defines the index you want to compare against.

 You can click the little “chart” icon beside the index to show up that index's Price Chart (at the Instrument Tab).
+Note, you can't enter a delisted instrument here (those indicated by a number suffix inside square brackets).
+Otherwise a warning appears and you can't backtest the strategy:

 3. The third parameter defines whether the instrument's Beta must be “above” or “below” the threshold Beta value.